CenterForOpenScience/osf.io/website/addons/bitbucket/README.md

 7. Copy your new application's Key and Secret from Bitbucket into the new `local.py` file.
 8. Ensure `"bitbucket"` exists in the addons list in `"addons.json"`
 9. Restart your app server.

-## Testing webhooks

-To test Bitbucket webhooks, your development server must be exposed to the web using a service like ngrok:
-* brew install ngrok
-* ngrok 5000
-* Copy forwarding address to website/addons/bitbucket/settings/local.py:HOOK_DOMAIN